Jack-C-Lloyd/dimensions/README.md

     Amount<?> carMileage = Amount.valueOf(20, mpg); // 20 miles per gallon.

 The Mars Orbiter had a specific impulse of `3041 N.s/kg`.
 Convert this into a value using the US unit `lbf.s/lb`, saving $327 million and a lot of red faces.
+What happens if you try to convert to an incompatible unit, such as `lbf.s`?

 [1] https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-391.pdf